even, if for all \(x\) from its domain is true: \(f(-x)=f(x)\) .

 .

-, then the number T too
+, then the number T too is the period of the function

 (because when replacing T on the - T equality is maintained).
 Using the method of mathematical induction, it can be shown that if T– function period f, then and